 People are becoming increasingly conscious of their health and the products they use to stay healthy.
 There has been a societal shift away from artificial supplements, with people looking for natural alternatives.

-As far more people are looking to natural wellness and supplement options, CBD has become ever more popular.
+As far more people are looking for natural wellness and supplement options, CBD has become ever more popular.

 Continuous research and media attention around CBD has highlighted an ever-growing list of potential health benefits that can occur when using CBD.

 While CBD has become a popular supplement option, it can also be used to treat particular conditions, including those that are temporary and more long-term health illnesses.